-Defying PM, thousands of Iraqis continue to flood Baghdad square
+Three killed as Iraqi protesters try to break into Iran consulate in Kerbala

 The political class is seen by many as subservient to one or other of Baghdad’s main allies, the United States and Iran, who use Iraq as a proxy in a struggle for regional influence.

-Hundreds of protesters gathered overnight in front of the Iranian consulate in the Shi’ite holy city of Kerbala and tried to set it on fire.
-Security forces dispersed them using tear gas and live ammunition, security and medical sources said.
-At least 10 people were wounded included four from gunshots.

-Reporting by Ahmed Aboulenein; Editing by Jon Boyle
+Reporting by Ahmed Aboulenein; Editing by Jon Boyle, William Maclean